PoisotLab/MS_network_els/els_networks.md

 from empirical-based species distribution models (SDM) toward theory-driven SDM, further work is needed.
-In particular, developping methods allowing to include prior information about the underlying ecological network when building (J)SDMcould help sheding light on the the fundamental processes underlying species distribution and thus making more acurate predictions [@caze16tsc].
+In particular, developping methods allowing to include prior information about the underlying ecological network when building (J)SDM could help sheding light on the the fundamental processes underlying species distribution and thus making more acurate predictions [@caze16tsc].
-Additionnaly, @pois17hpt recently showed that biotic interactions respond to environmental conditions on their own, independantly of species.
+Additionnaly, @pois17hpt recently showed that biotic interactions respond to environmental conditions on their own, independantly of species. **(needs conclusion)**

-Failing to account for biotic interactions when building species distribution models can thus lead to underestimating potential cascading effects such

 - coexistence theory